wakeuplabs-io/noir-stylus-verifier/examples/voting/README.md

 # ZK Voting

+> 🚨 Disclaimer: This repository is for educational purposes only.
+It is not audited, may contain bugs, and is not production-ready.
+Use at your own risk.

 This example project shows how to develop a zero knowledge voting application using noir and arbitrum stylus, including the deployment of the noir verifier thought the noir stylus verifier cli.

 We showcase 2 apps, the both are basically interfaces around the core package in `packages/core`.
 If you're interested in seeing the core domain check that out.